oscommonjs/sharkPy/README.md

 ## Versioning

-just completed: `beta 0.1` - flesh out desired functionality and api
+just completed: `beta 0.1` - flesh out desired functionality
-* fun and useful
+* Useful
 * BUT code was `NOT rigorously tested` i.e. seems to work.
 However, not for the faint of heart.

-current: `beta 0.2` - 06/01/2017 -rewrite for 2017 Codebreaker Challenge.
-* removing much of the squirrelly Python code.
-Replacing with (hopefully) less squirrelly C++.
-* Covers both packet dissection and packet writing functionality.

 # HOW-TO